 Even better, we have an exclusive Bluehost discount for you!
 Use the tool above or link below to get 1) a domain name, 2) website hosting, 3) an SSL certificate, and 4) email hosting for just $2.95 a month.

 If nothing else, they have a 30 day money-back guarantee and pretty stellar support, so you can easily change your mind later.

 Now that you’ve got a domain name, you’re going to route emails from your professional address to your Gmail address, so that you can continue to use the Gmail interface.

 Below are the instructions for several different web hosts.

-If that doesn’t work: Your domain registrar might not include email forwarding.
-You can transfer it to Bluehost, and you’ll also get web hosting as a bonus!.
+If that doesn’t work: Your provider might not include email forwarding.
+You can transfer it to Bluehost to for a web hosting package that includes email forwarding.
 Just click “Get Started” on this link, and on the 3rd step or so put in your existing domain name rather than searching for a new one.
 They’ll guide you through the rest.